ssube/isolex/docs/README.md

 ### Execution

-The `filter -> handler` pair behaves similarly, filtering commands and performing some work based on them.
-For each `<command>`, the `handler`s are checked in order until one is found that can handle the `<command>`, which is then passed to the `handler` and consumed.
-Only a single handler will be run for each command.
+The `filter -> controller` pair behaves similarly, filtering commands and performing some work based on them.
+For each `<command>`, the `controller`s are checked in order until one is found that can handle the `<command>`, which is then passed to the `controller` and consumed.
+Only a single controller will be run for each command.

 ### Outgoing